denvermccarthy/city-builder/README.md

 ## Making a plan

+1. create html markup (select, img, input)
+ACP
+2. in app.js, grab dom elements and define your state

+3. you'll then create a function that will return the string that holds all your change of state. lets call it createCountString() ex.
+'You've changed architecture X amount of times '

+4. test that function
+Passing?
+ACP
+4. set up event listeners for each select that will update the img src based on which value was selected, updates the changes state and calls a displayChanges() function

+5. in displayChanges() you'll set a variable equal to makeChangeString with the parameters of the change in state counters ACP
+6. now start on the slogans, set up an event listener that listens for the submit button clicks and stores the value of the input box in a variable. push that value into an empty array called slogans.
+Call the function displaySlogan() and clear out the text in the input field

+test to make sure this is working with console lo
+7. create a function called displaySlogan() that will loop through the slogans array and create an HTML element for each string in that array.
+Set the text content to whatever the value is in the array (let slogan of slogans)
 1) **Make a drawing of your app.
 Simple "wireframes"**
 1) **Once you have a drawing, name the HTML elements you'll need to realize your vision**
 1) **For each HTML element ask: Why do I need this? (i.e., "we need div to display the results in")**